kannibalox/pyrosimple/docs/advanced.md

 ```

 The copied metafiles themselves are renamed to the contained name of the
-item\'s data, plus a small part of the infohash to make these names
+item's data, plus a small part of the infohash to make these names
 unique.

 Replace the `i.fetch(1)` by `i.‹fieldname›` to categorize by other